Home / Comparisons / Babbel vs Rosetta Stone

 Rosetta Stone’s units are very comprehensive

-Regardless of how it is carried out, the point is that Rosetta Stone mainly uses pictures to teach the language you’re learning.
-The program is clearly built to have you create mental associations between what you’re learning and imagery.
-This forces you to rely more on intuition rather than memorization to learn the language.
+Regardless of which specific activity you’re doing, the point is that Rosetta Stone mainly uses pictures to teach the language.
+The program is built to have you create mental associations between what you’re learning and imagery.
+This forces you to rely more on intuition rather than memorization while picking up new words and phrases.

-The Babbel program is pretty different in its approach.
-Taking a top-down look at Babbel, there are different learning levels within the program—newcomer, beginner, intermediate, advanced, etc.
+The Babbel program takes a different approach.
+Taking a top-down look at Babbel, there are different learning levels within the program: newcomer, beginner, intermediate, advanced, etc.

-Then within each level, there are typically somewhere between two and eight courses that cover different thematic topics, much like how Rosetta Stone does it.
+Then within each level, there are typically somewhere between two and eight courses that cover different real-life topics, much like how Rosetta Stone does it.
 Think sports, health, travel, etc.

 Babbel Spanish grammar